 (g) Other information supplied by Users.

-(h) Anticipated Pumped Storage Unit demand.
+(h) Anticipated Pumped Storage Unit and Existing Pumped Storage Unit demand.

 (i) the sensitivity of Demand to anticipated market prices for electricity.

 (j) BM Unit Data submitted by BM Participants to The Company in accordance with the provisions of BC1 and BC2.